Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Colored Pencil Artwork by Lavonne Mack-Grade 9

-Mack’s pieces are often inspired by nature, with vibrant colors and intricate details.
-She uses a variety of techniques to create her art, including burnishing and layering different colors on top of each other to create depth.
-Her work is truly stunning, and it’s no wonder that she performed well in her external Art and design examination.
+She uses various techniques to create her art, including burnishing and layering different colors on top of each other to create depth.

 Sea Shells